CosHand: Controlling the World

 Results on Something-Somethingv2 dataset

-We show that CosHAND can perform complex manipulations on a variety of rigid and deformable objects such as squeezing a lemon, closing a drawer, rotating a bottle, and placing items inside cups.
-Such interactions requires an understanding of deformable, articulated, and occluded objects.
+We show that CosHand can perform complex manipulations on a variety of rigid and deformable objects.
+We show interactions such as squeezing a lemon, closing a drawer, rotating a bottle, and placing items inside cups, which requires understanding of deformable and articulated objects, as well as occlusion.

 Testing In-the-wild